Kruptein/PlanarAlly/docs/installation.rst

 Upgrading with Docker is much safer, but it's still recommended to make backups.

-The backup from docker can be created with (where the word `docker` in `docker_planarally_1` will be the name of the folder where the `docker-compose.yml` file is located):
+The backup from docker can be created with:

-* planar.sqlite: `docker cp docker_planarally_1:/usr/src/app/data ./data`
+* planar.sqlite: `docker cp planarally:/planarally/data ./data`
-* static/assets: `docker cp docker_planarally_1:/usr/src/app/static/assets ./assets`
+* static/assets: `docker cp planarally:/planarally/static/assets ./assets`

-If you compiled the image yourself, you will have to recompile it.
+If you compiled the image yourself, you will have to recompile it, and tell docker to use the new image by running `docker-compose up -d` again.

-To upgrade, just run `docker-compose pull && docker-compose up -d` in the folder with the original `docker-compose.yml` file
+If you are running the precompiled image, just run `docker-compose pull && docker-compose up -d` in the folder with the original `docker-compose.yml` file.

 If the data is lost, you can restore it by running the previous commands with the arguments swapped:

-* planar.sqlite: `docker cp ./data docker_planarally_1:/usr/src/app/data`
+* planar.sqlite: `docker cp ./data planarally:/planarally/data`
-* static/assets: `docker cp ./assets docker_planarally_1:/usr/src/app/static/assets`
+* static/assets: `docker cp ./assets planarally:/planarally/static/assets`